First Unitarian Universalist Society of Middleborough

 Article V: Officers and Parish Committee

-The Officers shall be members of the Society in good standing and shall be elected at the Annual Meeting.
-The Officers of this Society shall be President, Vice President, Clerk, Treasurer, Assistant Treasurer, and Religious Education Liaison, each elected for a term of two (2) years, with the exception of the Religious Education Liaison, which shall be appointed by the Religious Education Committee for a term of two (2) years.
-The President and Treasurer shall be elected in even years.
-The Religious Education Liaison shall be appointed in even years.
+The Officers shall be members of the Society in good standing and shall be elected at the Annual Meeting, with terms beginning at the start of the ensuing fiscal year.
+The Officers of this Society shall be President, Vice President, Clerk, Treasurer, Assistant Treasurer, and Religious Exploration Liaison, each elected for a term of two (2) years.
+The President, Treasurer, and Religious Exploration Liaison shall be elected in even years.
 The Vice President, Clerk, and Assistant Treasurer shall be elected in odd years.

 The duties of the Officers are: